mnaeimaei/MIMIC-IV-Ext-CEKG/README.md

 # Step2: Preparation of Input Data

-## Stage 1 - Part 1: Access to MIMIC-IV Modules
+## Sub-step 1 - Part 1: Access to MIMIC-IV Modules

 To work with the MIMIC-IV dataset, you will need to access various modules on Google Cloud BigQuery.
 Below are the links to each module and where to find the associated data: